Watch: Man puts gun to woman’s head at ATM

+“As I got my money out the guy just rushed up on me with a gun and he was saying give me the money, give me the money, he was all up on me,” Evans said.

-The armed robbery happened around 5 p.m. on May 13.
-Before the woman is ambushed, you can see her looking around and checking her surroundings.
-It does appear the woman was hurt.
+The armed robbery happened around 5 p.m. on May 13, a day before Mother’s Day.
+Before the woman was ambushed, you can see her looking around and checking her surroundings.

+“A car pulled up so I looked back, which is typical to look back like they’re waiting on me to finish so they can do their transaction, but that wasn’t the deal he was waiting on me to get that money so he could rob me,” Evans said.

+The video shows the two struggling over the $60 she had just withdrawn from the Orion Federal Credit Union in the 3100 block of Millbranch.

 MPD’s Facebook post about the incident has been shared nearly 6,000 times and has more than 2,300 comments.